gitlabhq/gitlabhq/doc/administration/gitaly/praefect.md

 If your GitLab instance already has repositories on single Gitaly nodes, these aren't migrated to Gitaly Cluster automatically.

-Repositories may be moved from one storage location using the [Project repository storage moves API](../../api/project_repository_storage_moves.md):
+Project repositories may be moved from one storage location using the [Project repository storage moves API](../../api/project_repository_storage_moves.md):

 NOTE:
 The Project repository storage moves API [cannot move all repository types](../../api/project_repository_storage_moves.md#limitations).